King Alfonso XIII of Spain

 by Scott Mehl © Unofficial Royalty 2015

-While on a State Visit to the United Kingdom in 1905, King Alfonso met Princess Victoria Eugenie of Battenberg, the daughter of Prince Henry of Battenberg and Princess Beatrice of the United Kingdom, the youngest daughter of Queen Victoria.
+While on a state visit to the United Kingdom in 1905, King Alfonso met Princess Victoria Eugenie of Battenberg, the daughter of Prince Henry of Battenberg and Princess Beatrice of the United Kingdom, the youngest daughter of Queen Victoria.
 The two soon began corresponding and developed quite strong feelings for each other.
-However, there were several obstacles in their relationship that would need to be resolved before they could consider marriage.
+However, several obstacles in their relationship needed to be resolved before they could consider marriage.
 The first issue was religion.
 Alfonso was Catholic while Victoria Eugenie was Protestant.
 The second issue was the potential of bringing hemophilia into the Spanish royal family.
 As Victoria Eugenie’s brother Leopold suffered from the disease, there was a very good chance that Victoria Eugenie herself was a carrier.
 And the third obstacle was Alfonso’s mother, the Dowager Queen.
-She did not feel the Battenbergs were royal enough (due to the morganatic marriage which started that family), and wanted her son to marry a member of the Habsburg dynasty of Austria.
+She did not feel the Battenbergs were royal enough due to the morganatic marriage that started that family, and she wanted her son to marry a member of the Habsburg dynasty of Austria.
 Eventually, all three obstacles were overcome.
 Victoria Eugenie (known as Ena) agreed to convert to Catholicism, and despite the risk of hemophilia, Alfonso still chose to marry her.
-Her uncle, King Edward VII of the United Kingdom, raised her style to Royal Highness, so as to remove any question of the marriage being equal.
+Her uncle, King Edward VII of the United Kingdom, raised her style to Royal Highness to remove any question of the marriage being equal.

 Assassination attempt at Alfonso and Victoria Eugenie's wedding, 1906.